Every programming languages has variables.

 const int PI = 3.14; int Area; int Radius; Area = Radius * Radius * PI;

-It’s also a common convention to name constant with all capital letters.
+It’s also a common convention to name a constant with all capital letters.

-In general using constants through your program makes it more generic, allowing you to make changes in the future more easily.
+In general, using constants in your program makes it more generic, allowing you to make changes in the future more easily.

 Imagine you have the value 3.14 written for Pi in several different places in your project, which could be written across multiple files.

 Now, say you decide that 2 decimal points is not precise enough and you wish to use 3.1415 as Pi instead.